 Through use of high-quality texts from a range of authors, immersing children in vocabulary rich environments, teaching the craft of writing and ensuring the new curriculum expectations and the progression of skills are met, we enable our pupils to meet age-related expectations while developing a passion for writing, a love of reading and purposeful speaking and listening – irrespective of their personal background.

-In order to deliver this, our daily timetable includes a daily English lesson and a discrete lesson for reading which explores verbally the class text.
+In order to deliver this, our daily timetable includes a daily English lesson, Phonics or Spelling lesson and a discrete lesson for reading which explores verbally the class text.
+We also like to read a class story to the children each day.

 - Interesting and purposeful reasons to write.

-- Differentiated tasks where appropriate to support and challenge all our learners.
+- Differentiated tasks where appropriate to support and challenge all of our learners.

 - Opportunities to apply taught skills across the curriculum.

-- Daily phonics in Reception and Key Stage 1, following Letters and Sounds.
+- Daily phonics in Reception and Key Stage 1, following Phonics Bug.

-- No-Nonsense Spelling sessions taught at least three times a week in Key Stage 2, with additional lessons focusing on statutory word lists.
+- Spelling Shed sessions taught at least three times a week in Key Stage 2, with additional lessons focusing on statutory word lists.